Project · Capstone (Harvard ALM) · Spring 2019

 Prototype flow · 8 frames

-Higher-fidelity prototype of the "I Want to Learn" flow · color, imagery, interactive · built for the second round of user feedback
+Higher-fidelity prototype of the “I Want to Learn” flow · built for the second round of user feedback

 Where this goes next